api-platform/core/README.md

                 parameter_name:       itemsPerPage
 ```

-The name and the description you give will be accessible trough the auto-generated Hydra documentation.
+The name and the description you give will be accessible through the auto-generated Hydra documentation.

 ### Map your entities